open-telemetry/oteps/text/trace/0247-peer-service-propagation.md

 `peer.service` could help gaining insight into the remote service as well.

-Defining (optional) automated population of `peer.service` will greatly help adoption of this attribute by users and vendors explictly interested in this scenario.
+Defining (optional) automated population of `peer.service` will greatly help adoption of this attribute by users and vendors explicitly interested in this scenario.

 ## Explanation